Acura MDX years to avoid — most common problems

 The cost of repair these models require for the transmission problem, coupled with any other joint problem it might get, make them models to be avoided.
 Repairing the transmission alone costs over $4,000.

-The main reason you should avoid the 2010 model is its excessive oil consumption.
-After an average of 92,000 miles, the 2010 model is bound to consume excess oil.
+The main reason you should avoid the 2012 model is its excessive oil consumption.
+After an average of 92,000 miles, these models are bound to consume excess oil.
 Drivers have also complained about metal shavings in oil and that’s never a good sign for the engine.

 Among all the MDX models you should avoid, 2014 is the worst.
 Aside from the transmission problems it is bound to develop, it also has many engine problems that happen early in the vehicle’s life.